How Does GST affect Auction Properties

 One thing that is clear is that for any residential property, GST is not applicable.
 Though residential property is not subjected to GST but how about a residential property that being put for auction?
 Before we dive into auction property, it is worthwhile to understand the basics of GST.

-Below is an article (with permission) written by Alan Poon titled GST AND AUCTION PROPERTIES – Is GST applicable to auction properties?
+Below is an article (with permission) written by Alan Poon titled GST AND AUCTION PROPERTIES; Is GST applicable to auction properties?
 Which I think it is a well-written article about GST on auction properties.
-And of course, if you are interested in auction property, you can join for a free session here.

 Alan Poon is a real asset value investor, who focuses on tangible and undervalued assets, specifically real estate, as his choice of investments.
 He founded Superior Wealth Mastery, an organization dedicated to the mastery of wealth education as the cornerstone of success and happiness in life.